victorhgo/Core-Bank-Infrastructure/README.md

 /**
  * @class db_connection
  *
- * @brief This Singleton class is responsible for abstracting some functionalities like
+ * @brief This class is responsible for abstracting some functionalities like
  * loading database configuration, managing a PostgreSQL connection (thru libpqxx),
- * and also creating some transactions.
+ * and also performing some basic query transactions
  *
- * This class acts as the foundation of the Data Access Layer (DAL).
+ * This class can be thought as the foundation of the Data Access Layer:
  * It loads database parameters from a JSON configuration file, builds
- * a connection string, and initializes a single libpqxx connection shared
+ * a connection string then initializes a single libpqxx connection shared
- * across the entire application.
+ * across the entire application
  *
  */
 class DBConnection {
 public:
     /**
      * @brief Retrieve the unique (global) singleton instance of
-     * the database connection.
+     * the database connection
      *
      * Ensures that only a single database connection exists in the program.
      * All DAL services must call this function to access the shared connection.
      *
-     * @return A reference to the singleton db_connection instance.
+     * @return A reference to the singleton db_connection instance */ static DBConnection& getInstance();
-     */
-    static DBConnection& getInstance();
 ```